Scope

 The current implementation focuses on validating the core mechanics of Justly:- Human juries

-- Automated on-chain execution
+- Automated on-chain finalization

 Supported Dispute Type